Why a Generator Powers Some Devices but Not Others (And What to Do Safely)

 What This Visual Guide Covers

-- Why motors/compressors need more power for a few seconds just to start
+• Why motors and compressors need more power for a few seconds just to start

 Why This Happens (The Simple Explanation)

 Generators do best with steady, predictable loads.
 Many big appliances are the opposite: they demand a short burst of extra power at startup.
-If the generator can’t supply that surge, you may see partial power behavior—small devices keep working while a fridge, pump, or microwave won’t start.
+If the generator cannot supply that surge, you may see partial power behavior — small devices keep working while a refrigerator, pump, microwave, or other larger load will not start.

 1) Startup surge is the #1 culprit